presseddigital/linkit/README.md

 2. In the Control Panel, go to Settings → Plugins and click the “Install” button for Linkit.

+## Updating from Craft 2

+Version 1.0.7 includes migration scripts for Craft 2, just install or update via the plugin store and Linkit will handle everything else.

+> Backup before installing / updating and note that only native link types (email, url, phone, entry, asset, category and product) can be updated.
+Settings for custom link types will be overwritten and although content will remain in place, it may cause issues unexpected issues with your templates.

+For help on migrating custom link types see the docs and if you run into issues during the update just open a GitHub issue.

 ## Configuring Linkit

 Once installed, create a new field and choose the Linkit fieldtype.
 You'll then have the option of configuring what link type will be available to this field.